 The newcomer was a lean man in his thirties.
 Fine white mud smudged the front of his clothing.
 His coloring was like cast bronze, his nose curved like the blade of a scimitar.
 His hooded eyes were golden brown, like those of a hawk, with a gaze as direct and fearless as that bird of prey.
 His close-cropped black hair gleamed with blue highlights in the early morning light.
 He looked out of place among the fair-skinned Scottish folk around him.

 Kyle singled out the thin man with the crooked nose for questioning, mostly because of the nervous sweat that slicked his brow.
-“What is your name?” he said.
+“What is your name?”

 “Simon,” he said, fidgeting with the knot in the hemp rope that served as a belt around his narrow waist.